 The bottom of the text pane is covered in “textholders”: little drag-and-drop morsels of well-balanced typography you can use in your designs right now.
 Simply scroll through the text pane to find a textholder that’s perfect for your photo, then click it or drag it into your design.
 Select the textholder to customize the colors, or click on the placeholder text to start typing in your own.
 You don’t even need to worry about adjusting the font size: we’ll scale everything for you so your message fits in the textholder nice and snug.

-Can’t find anything you like among the textholders?
-You can built your own perfect headline!
-There are oodles of fonts to choose, from chunky slab serifs to curvy script fonts, all with samples you can preview right from the font selection window.
+Can’t find anything you like among the text holders?
+You can build your own perfect headline!
+There are oodles of fonts to choose from, from chunky slab serifs to curvy script fonts, all with samples you can preview right from the font selection window.
 You can even choose some of your favorite fonts you see in advertising, like Helvetica and Baskerville.
 What’s more, you can customize your text’s color, alignment, and spacing all with just a few clicks.

 Is your text getting lost in the shuffle?
 There are all kinds of ways to make your text stand out from a photo.
 For example, you can increase your font size or give your text a sizzling, contrasting color.
 But one great and artful method you can try is to reduce the prominence of your photo with a slight blur, or maybe some transparency.
 Select your photo and open the filter window, then slowly move the blur slider to the right.
 You can preview your photo becoming blurrier in real time, and stop just as your text comes into clear view.